-The grand traditions laid down by Terry Wogan and Graham Norton mean we drink whilst watching the Eurovision Song Contest.
+The grand traditions laid down by Terry Wogan and Graham Norton mean we

-If you like a little competitiveness around it, then here is our list.
-When anything in this list happens, we all drink.
+competitiveness around it, then here is our list.
+When anything in the

 Going to print these out?

-But if you must have it on paper, just hit print now, and this webpage should comfortably fit on one sheet.
-No need to copy and paste.
+(But if you must have it on paper, just hit print now, and this webpage should comfortably fit on one sheet.
+No need to copy and paste.)

 Remember to drink responsibly…